 We took count of every damn look to grace the catwalks of this season’s New York, London, Milan and Paris shows, and the overall diversity count ranged from aggressively mediocre to straight-up poor.
 Here’s how each city ranked.

-New York Fashion Week had the most racial diversity with 37.3% POC models walking the runways, which wasn’t surprising considering the strides made at last year’s fashion weeks—there was at least one model of colour at every major presentation during the 2017 Fall/Winter shows, for an overall percentage of 27.9%.
-The numbers were even better at the Spring shows, when 36.9% of the models were POC.
+New York Fashion Week had the most racial diversity with 37.3% models of colour walking the runways, which wasn’t surprising considering the strides made at last year’s fashion weeks—there was at least one model of colour at every major presentation during the fall/winter 2017 shows, for an overall percentage of 27.9%.
+The numbers were even better at the spring shows, when 36.9% of the models were POC.
 When it comes to individual shows, the inclusivity prize goes to Gypsy Sport (76.3%), Chromat (70.6%) and Jason Wu (66.7%).
-A gold star goes to Maki Oh, who lead the pack with the highest percentage of POC models at a fresh AF 100% *insert fire emoji here*.
+A gold star goes to Maki Oh, who lead the pack with the highest percentage of non-white models at a fresh AF 100% *insert fire emoji here*.

 Trailing slightly behind was London Fashion Week with 34.6% POC.
 Notable designers consistently holding it down for Spice World include Ashish (82.9%) and Gareth Pugh (64.1%).
 But we’re left shaking our heads at industry powerhouses Ports 1961 (15.5%), Christopher Kane (12.5%) and the worst culprit, Delpozo (a dismal 9.5%).
 Hopefully the recent graduating class at Central Saint Martins (26.6%) can change things, though—48 of their 177 models were visible minorities, the most of any show at LFW.

-Paris Fashion Week was as shady as ever, coming in at just 26.5% POC models.
+Paris Fashion Week was as shady as ever, coming in with just 26.5% models of colour.
 Excuse us if we choose NOT to support Haider Ackermann (9.7%), repeat offender Junya Watanabe (8.1%) or Manish Arora (6.5%).
-Last prize goes to Undercover (6.1%), which had POC models wearing only five of 82 looks.
-Unsurprisingly, the most exciting brand to come out of PFW, Jacquemus, also ~*happened*~ to have the highest percentage of POC (69%).
+Last prize goes to Undercover (6.1%), which had non-white models wearing only five of 82 looks.
+Unsurprisingly, the most exciting brand to come out of PFW, Jacquemus, also ~*happened*~ to have the highest percentage of POC (69%) on the runway.

-Aaaand, no surprise here: Milan Fashion Week is also super white.
-While Paris and Milan both tend to lag behind the more progressive New York and London shows, Milan has historically been the least diverse—and that was the case this season, when only 24.1% of the models at MFW were POC.
-While two models of colour walked for Daks (3%) and three walked for Albino Teodoro (5%), the worst show surveyed was Les Copains with exactly ZERO POC models—shame, shame we know your names.
+Aaaand, no surprise here: Milan Fashion Week was also super white.
+While Paris and Milan both tend to lag behind the more progressive New York and London shows, Milan has historically been the least diverse—and that was the case again this season, when only 24.1% of the models at MFW were POC.
+While two models of colour walked for Daks (3%) and three walked for Albino Teodoro (5%), the worst show surveyed was Les Copains with exactly ZERO models of colour—shame, shame we know your names.

 The numbers don’t lie.
-With very few exceptions, even the most inclusive Fall 2018 shows were only actually sort of diverse.
-This isn’t just a fashion problem—there’s a reason Hollywood needs to implement inclusion riders—but there is a clear need for inclusive casting.
+With very few exceptions, even the most inclusive fall 2018 shows were only actually sort of diverse.
+This isn’t just a fashion problem—there’s a reason Hollywood needs to implement inclusion riders—but there is a clear need for inclusive casting here.
 Because dress it up however you’d like, we’ve got a ways to go.